frequently asked questions

 Do you take custom projects and orders?

 I might!
 Please email me about custom work inquiries.
 I will take custom commissions and collaborations on a case by case basis and if time permits the work.
-I am not accepting offers for tattoo work at this time.

 I want to open my own shop.
 Do you have any advice for me?